-If you have been injured in an personal injury accident, hopefully your case will resolve quickly.
+If you have been injured in an personal injury lawyer in Long Island, hopefully your case will resolve quickly.
 Sometimes, however, reopening a injury case becomes critical to making sure that adequate compensation can be awarded.
 The question of whether your case can be reopened depends on the specific details of your case.
 A knowledgeable personal injury lawyer, however, can review your case to determine if it can be reopened.

 The Closing of Personal Injury Cases

 Courts in New York close lawsuits by filing dismissals or judgments, which can be filed either “with prejudice” or “without prejudice.”
 How a court closes a personal injury case determines whether or not reopening is a possibility.
 A case that is dismissed with prejudice cannot be reopened, but a case that is dismissed without prejudice can often be reopened.

 The Role of Settlements in Personal Injury Cases

 When a personal injury case is settled, the accident victim agrees to accept compensation from the responsible party for the damages that the victim faced in exchange for discontinuing the pursuit of legal action.
 As part of a settlement, an accident victim will almost always sign a release of liability.
 It is a good idea that accident victims sufficiently review the terms of the release before signing it.
 Additionally, it is often a good idea to have your lawyer present at the signing of the release to make sure that each of the terms that you accept is agreeable.
 Once a release of liability is signed, remember that you have absolved the opposing party from any further liability for the damage resulting from an accident.

 Deciding Whether to Pursue a Settlement or Trial